 Maybe you’ve got 20 or 30 people you’ve done single sessions with before who never jumped in to work with you for an extended period of time.

-So my hourly rate is currently $97.
+I’d tell them: “My hourly rate is currently $97.
 It’s going up to $147.
-You can purchase up to 20 hours in advance, just send me an email and let me know how many hours you want and I’ll send you through an invoice.
+You can purchase up to 20 hours in advance.
+Just send me an email and let me know how many hours you want and I’ll send you through an invoice.”

-It’s how I had my first $20K month in my business in my 6th month of business.
+It’s how I had my first $20K month in my business in my sixth month of business.

 It’s nothing to be sneezed at.

-Some had purchased the 5-hour package previously and they wanted to bump their hours before the old one had even expired.
+- Purchased the 5-hour package previously and they wanted to bump their hours before the old one had even expired

 It was a huge month for me and my business.